 Thank you for uploading the precious footage."

-I also really appreciate the lone English commenter who says Yoshiko Otowa looks like Mary Tyler Moore.
+Also, the lone English commenter said Otowa looks like Mary Tyler Moore.
 I guess I vaguely see it.

-Here, also, is a trailer for one of several (I think) Owaraisan'ningumi movies.
+Three Comedy Trio feature films were produced, one by Nikkatsu and two by Shintoho.
 There are two trailers extant on YouTube, for two separate films, and they have several million views between the two of them.
 I think it's pretty safe to say that memories of this show run deep.

 Another snippet from the show can be found on NHK's website here.

 I hope you found this as interesting as I did.
-I'm a die-hard lost media lover, and now that I'm aware of Owaraisan'ningumi, I'll be keeping an ear to the ground in case any more episodes are discovered.
+I'll be keeping an ear to the ground in case any more episodes are discovered, and I will probably get my hands on that DVD at some point, but it is very expensive for some reason.
 The amount of episodes that were aired compared to the four that have survived is a real shame.
 I greatly enjoyed the episode I did watch, even if I could barely follow the plot, and I would love to see more; it seems like a real hoot.

 No comments: